BodenseeCodeAcademy/BHA_2020_Modul1/week5/README.md

 	}
 ```
 # Switch -case
-Switch provides selection of multiple or one branch of code to run.
-If there is more than 2 posibility for a condition it is better to use switch over if clause.
+Switch provides selection of one or multiple branches of code to run.
+If there are more than 2 posibilities for a condition it is better to use switch clause over if clause.
 ```Java
 	switch(statement){
 		case (option1): break;